flowtoolz/flowtoolz.github.io/_posts/2019-01-14-zen-in-the-art-of-software-architecture-2.md

 An element within a class could be a function, method, property, variable, inner class and so forth.
 An element that groups multiple classes could be a component, package, module, layer, library, framework, micro service or even just a file.

-Structural elements of code may widely differ in size, usage and meaning.
-But in regards to structure, they're just *code artifacts*, pieces of code that can be formally distinguished, irrespective of their meaning.
-In contrast, similar terms like "item", "element", "object", "component", "composite" and "entity" have specific meanings in certain contexts of software or mathematics.
+**Structural elements of code may widely differ in size, usage and meaning.
+But in regards to structure, they're just *code artifacts*, pieces of code that can be formally distinguished, irrespective of their meaning.** In contrast, similar terms like "item", "element", "object", "component", "composite" and "entity" have specific meanings in certain contexts of software or mathematics.

 <img style="margin-left:auto;margin-right:auto;display:block;max-width:655.5px" src="/blog-images/software-development/architecture/code-artifact-hierarchy.png" title="{{ page.title }}" alt="{{ page.title }}. {{ page.keywords }}">

-Aside from the hierarchical composition of code artifacts, like a module containing multiple files, they can also relate to each other in more interesting ways.
+**Aside from the hierarchical composition of code artifacts, like a module containing multiple files, they also relate to each other in more interesting ways.
 Think of a class that derives from another, or of an executable that calls a remote micro service.
-All these relationships make the structure of code and are the focus of architectural principles.
+All these relationships make the structure of code and are the focus of architectural principles.**

 ## The Role of Uncle Bob's Principles